Indian vegetarian cuisine: Regional variations

+In the dryer climates of West India (such as Gujarat and Rajasthan), which have a more limited selection of vegetables, it is common to preserve vegetables as pickles and chutneys.
+Staple foods include corn, lentils, gram flour, dry red chilies, buttermilk, yoghurt, sugar, and nuts, and popular dishes include dhokla, khandvi, and thepla.
+As for the more coastal areas of West India, staple foods include rice, coconut and peanuts, with popular vegetarian dishes such as pav bhaji (spicy vegetable mash with bread) and bhindi masala (okra curry).

+Influence

+Indian vegetarianism has influenced worldwide dietary preferences, especially through the international rise of South Indian restaurants.
+The Udupi restaurant culture, which originated in temple food in the town of Udupi, Karnataka, has served as a key means for this influence.
+The restaurants were established by Brahmin cooks who served vegetarian meals to temple pilgrims while adhering to Hindu dietary regulations by avoiding items like onion and garlic.
+Beginning in the 1920s, some of these chefs founded local restaurants before expanding throughout India and worldwide.

+Woodlands, Dasaprakash, and Saravanaa Bhavan were renowned Udupi restaurant chains that helped promote South Indian vegetarian foods such as idli, dosa, sambar, and coconut chutney in large cities such as New York and Chicago.
+For many foreign diners, these eateries provided an introduction to Indian vegetarian cuisine and its regional variations.

+In addition to restaurant culture, Indian vegetarian street food has achieved international recognition.
+Chaat, a dish made of fried flatbread, potatoes, yoghurt, chutneys, and spices, is popping up on food carts, catering menus, and in contemporary Indian restaurants outside of India.
+These developments demonstrate how Indian vegetarian traditions have influenced the global demand for meatless cuisine.

 Air catering

 On demand most airlines offer Indian vegetarian dishes.
 Some regard these as dietary meals, some as religious meals.
 Details may vary.

 Pre-ordering the IATA meal code AVML (Asian vegetarian meal) usually results in a meal without meat, poultry, fish, seafood, and eggs.
 Ingredients can be vegetables, legumes, fresh and dried fruit, dairy products, tofu, cereal, grains, vegetarian gelatine, spices and aromas associated with the Indian sub-continent.
 The meal can be spiced mildly to hot.

 Another option is to pre-order the code VJML (Vegetarian Jain Meal).
 Compared to AVML only vegetables that grow above the ground are accepted, so onions, garlic, potatoes, carrots, beets, radishes, mushrooms, ginger and turmeric are excluded.
 No dairy products are used.